WWJD-FM Radio Station

 Meet the Staff

-Jennifer Hall was born and raised in Knott County.
-She is the daughter of Alice Lloyd employee Beatrice Hall and is no stranger to the campus.
-She graduated from Alice Lloyd College in 2014 with a Bachelor’s of Science in Biology and a minor in Chemistry.
-She also held a work study position at the Eagle’s Nest.
-She received the Whitfield Cobb Award for Leadership Education, the Campus Spirit award, and the Mary Mildred Sullivan Award during her time as a student.
+Jennifer Hall was born and raised in Knott County, Kentucky.
+She is the daughter of longtime Alice Lloyd employee Beatrice Hall and is no stranger to the campus.
+She graduated from Alice Lloyd College in 2014 with a Bachelors of Science degree in Biology and a minor in Chemistry.
+She also held a work study position at the Eagle’s Nest where she was awarded worker of the year.
+She received the Whitfield Cobb Award for Leadership Education, the Campus Spirit award, and the Mary Mildred Sullivan Award during her time at ALC.

 She currently resides in Raven, Kentucky.